Benjamin Pitman (Hawaii businessman)

-Life
+Early life

 Benjamin Franklin Pitman was born October 12, 1815, in Salem, Massachusetts.
 His father was Benjamin Cox Pitman (1790–1845) and mother was Sally Richardson (1789–1858).
 He had two sisters: Sally (died 1822) and Mary Elizabeth (died 1825).

-Benjamin Cox Pitman came to the Hawaiian islands on trading missions with Stephen Reynolds in 1826 and 1828.
+Benjamin Cox Pitman came to the Hawaiian Islands on trading missions with Stephen Reynolds in 1826 and 1828.
 He brought his son in 1833 and settled in Hilo, Hawaii.
-About a year later, the younger Pitman married Chiefess Kinoʻole o Liliha, who controlled vast lands under King Kamehameha III.
 On September 11, 1845, his father died and was buried in the new Oahu Cemetery.

 Around 1846, he opened a small thatched hut with only a mat over a floor of bare earth at the rim of Kilauea volcano called Volcano House.
 He charged $1 a day, but eventually gave up the remote site.
 He opened a store in Hilo (called a ship chandler) to supply whaling ships.
 As the whaling business grew, so did his fortunes.
 He started added "Esq." at the end of his name and acted as district magistrate, but there is no record of his being educated in law.
 In 1849 a visitor described him as the major businessman in town.

 By 1852, he was growing coffee, arrowroot, and sugarcane, and served as vice president of the Royal Hawaiian Agricultural Society.
 He employed Chinese laborers on his sugarcane plantation.
 Pitman served as customs collector and first postmaster on the island of Hawaii.
 In 1854, after the Hilo Boarding School and Church started by Sarah Joiner and David Belden Lyman burned down, he raised funds to rebuild it.